realestate-com-au/intro-to-docker/exercises.md

 Why so fast?

-# Exercise: make a change, and rebuild
+# Try it: make a change, and rebuild

 Edit `hello/hello.sh`, then: